madmickstar/oui/README.md

-I regularly have to go to the internet to lookup MAC address vendor details. `oui` will lookup the vendor of a MAC address from the convenience of a CLI one liner. `oui` has the ability to lookup multiple MAC address simultaneously and present the MAC address in multiple common formats.
+I regularly have to go to the internet to lookup MAC address vendor details. `oui` will lookup the vendor of a MAC address from the convenience of a CLI one liner. `oui` has the ability to lookup multiple MAC addresses simultaneously and present the MAC addresses in multiple common formats.

 OUI features